Essential Guide to Certified Translations for Expats in Germany

 ChallengeDescriptionSolution

-CostCertified translations are often pricierGet multiple quotes and use online services
+CostCertified translations are often pricier and typically more expensive than regular translationsGet multiple quotes and use online services

-TimeTranslations can take several days to completeStart the process early to avoid delays
+TimeTranslations can take several days to complete and usually take longer than standard translationsStart the process early to avoid delays

 Regional DifferencesLocal authorities may have varying requirementsConfirm with authorities beforehand

-Certified english to german translations: a common requirement
+Certified English to German translations: a common requirement

 If you’re from a country where English is spoken or where documents come in English, you’ll need a certified English-to-German translation for official needs.
+Official documents in their original language must be translated into German for legal purposes.

 Can you get a certified translation online?